MunawarRaza/prometheus/README.md

 ##### Range Vector #####

 When we want to get the data from a specific time like we query give me the data of last three minutes.
-It will return all the data scrapped in last three minutes.
+It will return all the data scrapped data against each timeseries in last three minutes and for each result timestamp would be different.
 It could be scrapped 1 time, 10 times etc. e.g

 Following query means, get the total cpu seconds in last three minutes.